lilioid/homepage/src/homepage/blog/003-unmigrating-mas.md

 ## Un-Migrating User Accounts

-We used a small python script to fetch data from the MAS database, reconstruct the matrix id (used by synapse to identify a user) and update the external user association in synapses database.
+We used a small python script to fetch data from the MAS database, reconstruct the matrix ID (used by synapse to identify a user) and update the external user association in synapse's database.

 Note that the script was only tested in a setup where exactly one upstream provider was used and where all accounts were provisioned by that provider.